whs31/minhook-syscall/README.md

 The primary difference in this version is the usage of `NtProtectVirtualMemory` instead of `VirtualProtect`.
 The WINAPI function is hooked by VAC and is actively checked by it, but, being a ring3 anticheat, it cannot hook ntdll functions.
 Using `VirtualProtect` doesn't get you banned, but still flags you and condemns you to eternal suffering.
 Enjoy removing a detection vector!

+(yes, I know that the check inside the hook can be prevented simply by setting a byte to 0)

 http://www.codeproject.com/KB/winsdk/LibMinHook.aspx

 ### Version history